What do people in IT do?

 - like a cyber security specialist…is suspicious of change

 - enjoys researching before acting

 Information Support and Services

 Business analysts work directly with many different people in the organization to understand the company’s systems and find out what the problems are and how they can be solved.
 They help translate the requirements into technical specifications that can be implemented by programmers, and they help customers understand technical possibilities and limitations of different ways to solve the problems.

 - able to translate business ideas into technical speak

 People with these jobs are responsible for organizing a company’s data in a way that can be easily accessed and searched.
 They manage the databases, working with the cyber security team to ensure the data is protected from theft, and help build queries so business users can run reports and analyze the data.

-Project Manager – Project managers are in charge of working with key stakeholders, often times in upper management, to make sure projects are delivered on time, in scope, and within budget.
+Project managers are in charge of working with key stakeholders, often times in upper management, to make sure projects are delivered on time, in scope, and within budget.
 This is a job that requires good people skills.

 - good at coordinating and managing groups of people

-User Support – User Support staff help business and other IT professionals resolve issues with their software or equipment.
+User Support staff help business and other IT professionals resolve issues with their software or equipment.
 The User Support Professional often gains a wide breadth of knowledge about the company’s systems and business processes.